Clepalitto/Clepalitto/README.md

 - I'm a third party dev 💻
-- I am trying to create a very easy web video game using JavaScript
+- I am trying to create a very simple Firefox 🦊 interactive assistant using JavaScript
 - I have many projects at the same time 😉, like both the `cURL-based web browser` and the `JavaScript game`

 > Did You Know ?